Want to Attend?

 - Milford itself is run on a non-profit basis, and the only fee payable to Milford is a small charge to cover general administration - currently £10 per person.

 - All other costs are payable to the venue for accommodation, food and the use of a meeting room for the workshopping sessions.
-The cost for 2017 is £610 per person; this is all-inclusive and covers all meals during the week.
+The cost for the week is on the website here; this is all-inclusive and covers all meals during the week.

 - There is a ceiling of 15 members with a deposit payable on initial booking of £150.
 This is your deposit for Trigonos and you should note that it's not held by Milford and it's not returnable in the event that you decide to cancel.
 [See below*]